GispoCoding/eis_toolkit/README.md

 - You can edit all files like you normally would (on your own computer, inside your favourite text editor etc.)
 - You must do all testing and running the code inside the container

-Whether or not using docker we manage the dependencies with poetry.
-So, inside the container, you can get into the venv like you normally would
+Whether or not using docker we manage the python dependencies with poetry.
+This means that a python venv is found in the container too.
+Inside the container, you can get into the venv like you normally would

 ```shell
 poetry shell